2026 Spring Gathering – Naked in the Light

 Accessibility

-The camp is on a rather hilly terrain that may be a concern for those with mobility issues.
+The camp is on rather hilly terrain that may be a concern for those with mobility issues.
 We will try and accommodate you as best as we can and find solutions together.

 Transportation

 Parking is very limited, so carpooling is strongly encouraged.
 Please indicate on your registration form if you need a ride or if you can offer a ride.
 Both rider and driver can talk amongst yourselves about helping defray costs for gas.
-We can coordinate rides to Faerie Camp and a planning circle member will start arrangements in late September.
+We can coordinate rides to Faerie Camp and a planning circle member will start arrangements in April.
 There are also several bus services available to take you from Vancouver to Squamish and we can arrange pick-up there.

 Facilities

 Besides a kitchen/dining hall and sleeping cabins, there is a large recreation hall for heart circles, complete with comfy chesterfields and wood burning fireplace.
-We also have use of a large log cabin as a meditation, bodywork, and quiet space during the day and as the Love Lounge during the evenings.
+We may also have use of a large log cabin as a meditation, bodywork, and quiet space during the day and as the Love Lounge during the evenings.
 Then, there is the pristine mountain lake itself, ideal for canoeing and swimming.
 Bathing suits are allowed but not necessary.
 The lake comes with all amenities, including canoes and paddle boards.
 The site has a 10km (6 miles) network of hiking trails.
 We will include additional details in your confirmation letter.

 Accomodations

-There are ten heated, “rustic” cabins, each having 11 single beds and communal washrooms, as well as additional limited sleeping rooms in the Recreation Hall for those with mobility issues (please indicate this on your registration form).
+There are ten heated, “rustic” cabins, each having 11 single beds, communal washrooms, as well as additional limited sleeping rooms in the Recreation Hall for those with mobility issues (please indicate this on your registration form).
 Sleeping arrangements are not assigned unless you have made special arrangements for sleeping in the Recreation Hall.
 You must bring all your own bedding.

 There is space behind the cabins for those inclined to sleep in tents.
 Space is assigned on a first come, first served basis.
-October weather can be unpredictable, so be prepared for rain and sudden drops in temperature.
+May weather can be unpredictable, so be prepared for rain and sudden drops in temperature.
 The registration fee is the same regardless of whether you choose to sleep in a cabin, tent, or vehicle.
 Due to limited parking space, the use of campers or RVs is discouraged.
 If you wish to bring one, please discuss it with the planning circle first to ensure space.

 Meals